aklin/aklin.github.io/cv.md

 founder my most important contribution was establishing a culture of openness and fairness, from the handling of our financials to the (rare but inevitable) enforcement of rules.

-* Ensure our Docker-based forum and Linux game server are up and running
+* Ensure our Docker-based forum and Linux game server are always up and running
-* Maintain AWS-hosted utilities (NodeJS)
+* Maintain AWS-hosted utilities (NodeJS, AWS Lambda)
-* Ensure a bus factor of > 1 at all times
+* Ensure a bus factor of > 1 in administrative roles at all times
 * Maintain KB and train admins on procedures, including backup recovery

 Soft skills include:

 * Working with _Recruitment Officers_ and _Instructors_ to establish a high standard of training
-* Directing talent to the appropriate resources
+* Directing talent to the appropriate resources (and then getting out of their way!)
 * Interfacing with foreign teams for joint events
 * Occasional conflict resolution